Taxation in Finland

 How do you submit a tax return?

-Taxpayers receive a pre-completed tax return from the tax authorities by post in the spring.
-In the form the tax authorities have pre-entered details of wages and salaries, pensions, dividends and other income from Finnish payers.
+Taxpayers receive a pre-completed tax return by post in the spring.
+The form is pre-completed with details of your income, taxes and deductions.
 If you find that the details in the form are correct and there is nothing to add, you do not need to send the tax return back.
 If there are corrections to be made, you must notify the changes within the notice period.

 What if you move?

 If you have moved, you submit a tax return both to the country you moved from and the country you moved to.
-You must submit a tax return in Finland for as long as as you are a resident taxpayer in Finland.
+You must submit a tax return in Finland for as long you are as you are a resident taxpayer in Finland.

 Finnish citizens who move abroad are usually resident taxpayers in Finland in the year of the move and the following three years.
 Tax residency can end earlier, however, if you can demonstrate that you do not have substantive ties to Finland in the tax year.
 You can read more about tax residency on the Nordisk eTax website.